 fructose intolerance, glucose galactose malabsorption or sucrose-isomaltase insufficiency.

-Some medicines may interact with lansoprazole.
+Some medicines and lansoprazole may interfere with each other.
 These include:

 theophylline, used to treat asthma